Sheaves of Higher Categories on Generalised Spaces: Applications in geometry and field theory

 The relation between Sections~\ref{sec:higher sheaves} and Section~\ref{sec:applications} relies on the following observation.

 \begin{remark} The category $\Dfg(\scC,\tau)$, together with the collection of those $\tau$-local epimorphisms whose source and target are $(\scC,\tau)$-spaces, form a site which is contained in the site $(\wC, \wtau)$ as a full subcategory.
-The $\tau$-local epimorphisms between $(\scC,\tau)$-spaces are also called \emph{subductions}~\cite{IZ:Diffeology}. \qen \end{remark}
+The $\tau$-local epimorphisms between $(\scC,\tau)$-spaces are also called \emph{subductions}~\cite{IZ:Diffeology}.
+We denote the site of $(\scC,\tau)$-spaces with this coverage by $(\Dfg(\scC,\tau), \tau_{subd})$. \qen \end{remark}

 \begin{remark} In~\cite{IZ:Diffeology}, diffeological spaces are defined as concrete presheaves on $(\Op,\tau_{op})$, whereas here we define them on $(\Cart, \tau_{dgop})$.
 However, the two categories are equivalent because the canonical inclusion of $(\Cart, \tau_{dgop})$ into $(\Op,\tau_{op})$ is an inclusion of a dense subsite.
 For any manifold $M$, the presheaf $\ul{M}$ from Example~\ref{eg:Cart as site} is a diffeological space. \qen \end{remark}